rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ridiculous.md

 ## Setup

-Establish your 3-of-5 [multisig](../sovereignty/level-7.md) wallet with five seeds created on dedicated [Signing-Devices](airgapped-computer.md) (one device per seed).
+Establish your 3-of-5 [multisig](../sovereignty/level-7.md) wallet with five seeds created on dedicated SeedSigners (one device per seed).
 Conduct this in a secluded, secure setting, maintaining airgaps and [quarantine procedures](../sovereignty/level-5.md).

 ??? info "1.
 Prepare Secure Environments"
-    1. Acquire five [Signing-Devices](airgapped-computer.md): three SeedSigners and two Coldcard Qs, each for one seed.
+    1. Acquire five SeedSigners, each for one seed.
+Label clearly (e.g., Signing-Device-1 through Signing-Device-5).
     2. Set up a **secure space** for QR transfers: a private room with no windows or cameras, equipped with a Faraday cage, white noise generators, and a privacy enclosure.
-    3. Install **privacy filters** on all [Signing-Device](airgapped-computer.md) and [Transaction-Manager](airgapped-computer.md) screens.
+    3. Install **privacy filters** on all SeedSigner and [Transaction-Manager](airgapped-computer.md) screens.
     4. Prepare **camera blockers** for the [Transaction-Manager](airgapped-computer.md).
-    5. Obtain **tamper-evident seals** for the [Signing-Devices](airgapped-computer.md).
+    5. Obtain **tamper-evident seals** for the SeedSigners.
-    6. Assemble the [Transaction-Manager](airgapped-computer.md) (Tails OS with persistent storage), linked to your [full node](level-4.md).
+    6. Assemble the [Transaction-Manager](airgapped-computer.md) (Tails OS with persistent storage), linked to your [full node](../sovereignty/level-4.md).
     7. Install Sparrow and [Dark Skippy](https://darkskippy.com) detection tools on Tails OS persistent storage.
-    8. Authenticate and update software and firmware for all devices.
+    8. Authenticate and update software and firmware for all devices (see [SeedSigner building guide](https://github.com/SeedSigner/seedsigner-os#-building)).

 ??? danger "2.
 Generate Seeds"
-    1. Activate each airgapped [Signing-Device](airgapped-computer.md), one at a time.
+    1. Activate each SeedSigner one at a time.
-    2. Generate a seed on each device (SeedSigner: Settings > Seeds > Generate Seed with [dice](dice.md); Coldcard Q: generate with dice).
+    2. Generate a seed (Settings > Seeds > Generate Seed with [dice](dice.md)).
 Ensure **privacy filters** are installed to protect displays.
     3. Jot the seed phrase on paper temporarily for confirmation.
     4. Validate the seed on the device display.
-    5. Save as QR (SeedSigner: Export Seed QR; Coldcard Q: Export Seed QR).
+    5. Save as QR (Export Seed QR).
     6. Repeat for all five seeds, powering off devices between steps.
-Label clearly (e.g., "Signing-Device-1", "Signing-Device-2").

 ??? danger "3.
 Backup to Metal"
     1. Stamp each seed onto durable [metal backups](../sovereignty/level-6.md).